hackermananoobisborn-max/IPloc.py/README.md

 Link to install python3: https://www.python.org/downloads/

 #How to use

-Simple run the program against python3 as so
+*for api key storeage create apikey.txt in the current gitcloned directory then simple run the program against python3 as so Python3 iploc.py
-Python3 iploc.py
 And input your target and api key
-For batch mode run the program against python3 and your txt file containing a list of targets with no indentations and then input the api key, you can give a list of links,ips or domain names
+For batch mode run the program against python3 and your txt file containing a list of targets with no indentations and then input the api key to be stored if not done already,you can give a list of links,ips or domain names
 Note that to get an ip2location api key you need to sign up to their website  and then you will receive a free key for use.
 Link to get api key: ip2location.io